Why mining should rethink innovation, not reinvent it

 First, let’s highlight where transformational innovation is rarely sourced:

-- Internal corporate R&D – while internal innovation generates intellectual property and defensible advantage, large companies typically struggle to develop the disruptive breakthroughs.
-Obstacles include lack of individual incentives to take risks, corporate antibodies challenging counter-conventional thinking, vested interest protecting today’s solutions and short-term priorities competing with long-term objectives.
+• Internal corporate R&D. While internal innovation generates intellectual property and defensible advantage, large companies typically struggle to develop the disruptive breakthroughs.
+Obstacles include lack of individual incentives to take risks, corporate antibodies challenging counter-conventional thinking, vested interests protecting today’s solutions and short-term priorities competing with long-term objectives.

-Most industries recognize the role of external solutions that can be both quicker and lower risk than in-house development.
+Most industries recognise the role of external solutions that can be both quicker and lower risk than in-house development.
 Larger diversified innovation portfolios can be created much more cheaply.

-- University research groups, industry consortia and hackathons – although these may source promising ideas, the critical element is frequently missing.
-Unless there is a vehicle to commercialize a robust scalable solution and deliver it to market, there can be no implementable end-product.
+• University research groups, industry consortia and hackathons.
+Although these may source promising ideas, the critical element is frequently missing!
+Unless, there is a vehicle to commercialise a robust scalable solution and deliver it to market, there can be no implementable end-product.

-Conversely, everyday experience from almost all other industries suggests technology startups are the most likely source of transformational breakthroughs.
-Entrepreneurs think differently and startups are more agile and capital efficient to explore new solutions.
-Small, focused, passionate teams with different incentives to take risks can frequently achieve more than anyone thought possible, with less than anyone thought possible.
+Conversely, everyday experience from almost all other industries suggests technology start-ups are the most likely source of transformational breakthroughs.
+Entrepreneurs think differently and start-ups are more agile and capital efficient to explore new solutions.

 It’s notable that sophisticated industrial players use venturing to create competitive advantage quite differently from the traditional closed model of internal R&D. The strategy typically comprises:

 • Prioritising and openly publicising pain points and opportunity areas.

 • Positioning their company as start-up-friendly and a partner of choice to attract the best ideas to them.